 Simple enough, right?
 Now let’s dive in and learn about what causes BV, what the symptoms of Bacterial Vaginosis are, and what to do if you find yourself with this common infection.

-When you hear “ecosystem”, think about what we were taught in elementary school: a biological community of organisms living together in their ideal climate and physical environment.
-And it’s not just earth that has this ecosystem containing a variety of animals, landscapes and climates, so does every organ in our body, including your vagina!
+When you hear “ecosystem”, think about what we were taught in elementary school: a biological community of organisms living together in their ideal climate and physical environment in order to survive and reproduce.

-Just like the earth has a population of humans, our bodies have a population of living organisms that thrive in a great environment that we call good bacteria or probiotics!
-They are crucial for great gut health, a properly working immune system and also maintaining the health of your vaginal flora.
+Just like the earth has a population of humans, our bodies have a population of living organisms that thrive in specific landscapes and climates.
+The organism that we consider to be crucial for gut health and digestion, a properly working immune system and also maintaining the health of your vaginal flora are known as good bacteria or probiotics!
 The most commonly found probiotic in the vagina, which is also the most essential, is known as Lactobacilli.

-Lactobacilli are an incredible microorganism that are essential to our overall health.
+Lactobacilli are an incredible microorganism that is essential for maintaining the vaginal flora in the right range of acidity, or “climate”, within the vagina.
 Probiotics such as lactobacilli consume prebiotics, natural fibers and glucose found in ingredients like BiAloe®, in order to produce hydrogen peroxide and lactic acid as a natural defense against foreign bacteria.
 When lactobacilli are prominent and the vaginal pH level is in an acidic state, your vaginal flora is in its ideal state.

 When the pH in the vagina changes, which could have been caused by many factors (more on this later), the opportunity for harmful bacteria known as anaerobes to overtake the vaginal flora increases.
 These anaerobes cause the symptoms of Bacterial Vaginosis to occur, which may include; unusual or foul odor, vaginal discharge, and vaginal itching.
 In some cases, the harmful bacteria can be aerobic as well.

-Generally, good bacteria — such as Lactobacilli — are responsible for the delicate balance of pH and maintaining the acidic environment of the vagina.
+Generally, good bacteria — such as Lactobacilli — are responsible for the maintaining pH and the acidic environment of the vaginal flora.
 Think of them as moderators making sure everything is running smoothly by stopping the growth of bad bacteria while preventing vaginal infections.

 There are many types of bad bacteria that are capable of causing infections, but Gardnerella Vaginalis is the most common type of anaerobic bacteria in your vagina, and it is the one that must be dealt with in order to tame the symptoms of BV.